chimera-linux/cports/Usage.md

 ```
 $ bwrap --unshare-user --bind /path/to/my/root / --dev /dev --proc /proc --tmpfs /tmp /bin/sh
 ```

+You will also want to ensure you have sufficient RAM available.
+The `cbuild` system will by default use all CPU threads it can, unless you manually restrict it.

 If you satisfy all this, you should be good to go.